sheamunion/snitching-on-sinatra/part2.md

 ![snitch2-1](snitch2-1.png)

-[This looks familiar](part1.md#views), and we can fix the issue by creating the missing view.
-Sinatra will automatically check for views in a `views` directory, which matches our current directory naming scheme:
+This looks very similar to the error we got in part 1 when we were creating a new view, and we can fix the error by creating the missing view.
+Sinatra will automatically check for views in a `views` directory, which matches our current directory naming scheme and keeps our project looking
+nice:

 ```bash
 mkdir views